hakimGMO/Team-PLS-Genome-Assembly/00_Book_chapter3.md

 STOP and Think: Can you formulate and prove an analogue of Euler’s Theorem for undirected graphs?

-# Lesson 3.8

-## From Euler's Theorem to an Algorithm for Finding Eulerian Cycles
+# Lesson 3.8 : From Euler's Theorem to an Algorithm for Finding Eulerian Cycles

-### Constructing Eulerian cycles
+## <center>Constructing Eulerian cycles</center>

 The proof of Euler’s Theorem offers an example of what mathematicians call a constructive proof, which not only proves the desired result, but also provides us with a method for constructing the object we need.
 In short, we track Leo’s movements until he inevitably produces an Eulerian cycle in a balanced and strongly connected graph Graph, as summarized in the following pseudocode.